Advanced SwiftUI TextField: Formatting and Validation

 }

-Pass the formatter to NumberStore and call it in getValue.
+The formatter is passed to NumberStore and called in getValue.

 Swift